Ministry of Music at Holy Trinity Church, Bradpole

 On the first and third Sundays of each month, informal worship is accompanied by the music group comprising voices in unison with piano, keyboard, flute, guitar and other instruments from time to time.
 Songs are taken from ‘Mission Praise’ and ‘Songs of Fellowship’ along with traditional hymns.
 These services are enhanced by the use of video display screens where the order of service and the words are projected with colourful photos.

-On the second and fourth Sundays when Common Worship Parish Communion is observed, hymns are sung using ‘Hymns Ancient and Modern’ and ‘Mission Praise’.
-The music for these traditional services is provided by our organists and a robed choir.
-The choir sings at weddings and funerals.
+On the second, fourth and fifth Sundays, when Common Worship Parish Communion is observed, hymns are sung using ‘Hymns Ancient and Modern’ and ‘Mission Praise’.
+The music for these traditional services is provided by our organists and a choir.
+The choir is also available to sing at weddings and funerals.

 The two music ensembles join together for occasions such as Christmas when carols are sung and at Easter when there is a special event ‘Three Hours at the Foot of The Cross’ held on Good Friday.